jothamardel/jothamardel/README.md

 -   I have a background in Electronics Computer & Networking :v:

--   Mentored 50+ developers (Here is a link to view my mentees: https://guarded-wildwood-57519.herokuapp.com ) :v:
+-   Mentored 50+ developers from zero to deploying their projects with React (Here is a link to view my mentees: https://www.npool.com.ng/ ) :v:

--   I have 3 year+ Freelance experience working on diverse projects :bank:
+-   I have 4 year+ Freelance experience working on diverse projects :bank:

 <!-- -   I have been doing software engineering professionally for about a year now :rocket: -->